verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 To create all results, please navigate to behaverify/REPRODUCIBILITY/2024\_VMCAI/ and run the following

-	./results_script.sh ./
+	./results_script.sh ./ to\_gen

 This will run a large script.
 The results will be in **behaverify/REPRODUCIBILITY/2024\_VMCAI/examples/**.
-Please see the Interpreting and Comparing Results section for an explanation of what results to look for.
+Please see the Interpreting and Comparing Results section for an explanation of what results to look for. to\_gen is an optional parameter that dictates how many random examples will be generated and used for Differential testing.
+As the Full Script is quite long, it may be advisable to utilize a smaller value (if not provided, 5000 examples will be generated).